L-STAR: Library Services to At-Home Readers

 The application also contains a reader’s preference survey asking about the customer's library interests.
 This is used only if a reader desires library staff to make selections on their behalf.
 Once the survey is on file, readers are welcome to call to make changes or specific requests.

-If interested, please contact the Adaptive Services Division of the DC Public Library at 202-727-2142.
-When calling please specify that you are interested in the Library Services for At Home Readers and your call will be forwarded to the appropriate staff member.
-You can also reach us by email.
+If interested, please contact the Center for Accessibility at the DC Public Library at 202-727-2142.
+When calling, please specify that you are interested in Library Services to At-Home Readers and your call will be forwarded to the appropriate staff member.
+You can also reach us by email at firstname.lastname@example.org.